wzh-miasanmia/jax_mobo/README.md

 The project is currently in its early stages and progress is as follows:

 Completed:
+- Gaussian process:
-- Gaussian process using JAX including the calculation of kernel, postrior and marginal likelihood function
+    - using JAX/numpy including the calculation of kernel, postrior and marginal likelihood function
-- Implemented encapsulation: GaussianProcessRegressor, with methods like fit, optim, predict, etc.(not work with jax, think about it later)
+    - Implemented encapsulation: GaussianProcessRegressor(class form) using JAX /numpy, with methods like fit, optim, predict, etc
-- Single-objective Bayesian optimization
+- Single-objective Bayesian optimization:
+    - with numpy
+    - with JAX: do not have a proper minimize function

 Plan to proceed: